shapeshift/docs/faq/wallets/keepkey/keepkey-privacy-policy.md

 If you download and interact with the KeepKey client on Google Chrome, we will collect and process your device’s xpub data.
 This data is necessary to provide the services of the KeepKey client and will always be stored securely.
 We also use the services of BlockCypher for certain indexing requirements.
 Further information on data protection and your options in connection with the services of BlockCypher can be found here: [https://www.blockcypher.com/privacy.html](https://www.blockcypher.com/privacy.html).

-**We store all of the personal data you provide to us in an encrypted fashion.**
+## We store all of the personal data you provide to us in an encrypted fashion

 We use the services of Shopify to process orders on our website.
 Further information on data protection and your options in connection with the services of Shopify can be found here: [https://www.shopify.com/legal/privacy](https://www.shopify.com/legal/privacy).